DanielFerrariR/shell-commands-server/README.md

 # shell-commands-server

-Small aplication to shell commands on Node.
+Small aplication to run shell commands on Node.

 ## Steps